Meta-CAMP/camp_mag-qc/README.md

 conda activate mag_qc
 ```

 3. Set up the rest of the module interactively by running `setup.sh`.
-This step downloads the databases (GTDB-Tk, CheckM2, CheckM, and gunc) and installs the other conda environments needed for running the module.
-This is done interactively by running `setup.sh`. `setup.sh` also generates `parameters.yaml` based on user input paths for running this module.
+This step downloads the databases (GTDB-Tk, CheckM2, CheckM, and gunc) and installs the other conda environments needed for running the module.`setup.sh` also generates `parameters.yaml` based on user input paths for running this module.
 ```Bash
 source setup.sh